rohanNkhaire/SimplyAutonomous/README.md

 ```

 ## Note ##
-I am working on ROS galactic for this repo.
+I am working on ROS Humble for this repo.
 Autoware is a huge inspiration for me to start this project.

 Currently, I am using groundtruth localization from Carla simulator to localize the vehicle.